Adredes-weslee/test-repo/SUPABASE_SETUP.md

 COMMENT ON COLUMN public.content_items.generation_options IS 'JSON object of the options used to generate the content';
 COMMENT ON COLUMN public.content_items.lessons IS 'JSON array of lesson objects, each with a title and content';
 COMMENT ON COLUMN public.content_items.progress IS 'Optional progress for items being generated';
+COMMENT ON COLUMN public.content_items.tags IS 'Array of tags associated with the curriculum';
+COMMENT ON COLUMN public.content_items.learning_outcomes IS 'Array of learning outcomes for the curriculum';

 -- 1. Enable Row Level Security (RLS) on the table
 -- This is a critical security measure.
 By default, it blocks all access.